-I didn’t have 5 pages of thoughts about Paul Revere’s ride, but being forced to write that much made me write convoluted sentences packed with unnecessary words to pad my essay and hit the requirement.
+I didn’t have five pages of thoughts about Paul Revere’s ride, but being forced to write that much forced me to write convoluted sentences packed with unnecessary words to pad my essay and hit the space requirement.

 Great non-fiction is short, simple, direct, and about the reader.

 This is the most important principle.
 If you get this one right, the rest (usually) take care of themselves.

 Keep your writing short on all levels.
 Short chapters (usually no more than 4k words).
 Short paragraphs (2-3 sentences).
 Short sentences (5-20 words).
 Even shorter words (less than 12 characters).

 Brevity forces economy and effectiveness.
 When you put a space constraint on your writing, it compels you to focus on the essential and cut the rest.

 The same applies with words.
 Short words force you to be clear.
 How many times have you seen someone use big words to mask their lack of true understanding?
 Hey professor, throwing in “obsequiousness” doesn’t make you sound smart—it just tunes people out.

 One key point: make it as short as possible without leaving anything out.
 Short does not mean missing essential content.